Sensitivity to control signals in triphasic rhythmic neural systems: a comparative mechanistic analysis via infinitesimal local timing response curves: Model systems

 where $0<\epsilon\ll1.$ Additional details about the functions in system \eqref{eq:relaxation_equations}, as well as parameter values used for simulations, are given in Appendix~\ref{App:model_details}.

 Figure~\ref{fig:IR_solution} shows a typical solution of system~\eqref{eq:relaxation_equations}, where each cell undergoes relaxation-oscillator-like dynamics.
 Because the coupling between units in (\ref{eq:relaxation_equations}) only occurs through the functions $S_{\infty}(v_i)$, which transition rapidly between values near 0 and 1, we can represent the solution as a collection of three phase plane projections, one to each coordinate pair $(v_i,h_i)$.
 In each phase plane, since $\epsilon$ is small, the projected trajectory will evolve along a branch of the $v_i$-nullcline, except for rapid jumps between branches at the fold points where pairs of branches meet and end.
 A rapid change in an $S_{\infty}$ term in a neuron's voltage equation yields a rapid change in its $v$-nullcline position and corresponding jump to a new branch.
 An example of the $(v_1,h_1)$ projection is shown in Figure~\ref{fig:IR_solution}(b).
+There, we display two distinct $v_1$-nullclines.
+Recall that the $v_1$-nullsurface in the 6-dimensional phase space of system (\ref{eq:relaxation_equations}) defined by $v_1'=0$.
+This becomes a one-dimensional curve when projected to $(v_1,h_1)$-space for any fixed $(v_2,v_3)$, and the position of this curve depends on the values assigned to $v_2$ and $v_3$.
+Because the function $S_{\infty}(v_i)$ is steep and we consider solutions in which at most one cell is active at a time, most of the time we have $(S_{\infty}(v_2),S_{\infty}(v_3))$ within a small neighborhood of one of the three points $\{ (0,0), (0,1), (1,0) \}$.
+Hence, three positions of the projected $v_1$-nullsurface are most relevant for illustrating trajectory behavior on the $(v_1,h_1)$-plane, and these reduce to two because we take $b_{21}=b_{31}$.
+We refer to the projected $v_1$-nullsurface for $(0,0)$ as the active or uninhibited $v_1$-nullcline and to that for $(1,0)$, and equivalently for $(0,1)$, as the inhibited $v_1$-nullcline.

 In the solutions we consider, there is always exactly one cell active at each time (except during jumps), which inhibits the other two cells.
 As parameters are varied, a number of different activation patterns can be generated, e.g. (132), (1232), (13123), etc. (see more patterns in \cite{rubin2012explicit}).
 In the rest of the paper, we consider the symmetric (123) firing pattern of the system, also known as \emph{splay states}, in which the three cells alternate activating in the activation order $1\rightarrow2\rightarrow3\rightarrow1\rightarrow2\rightarrow3\rightarrow\cdots$.
 Because all system parameters are the same for all neurons in the simulation shown in Figure~\ref{fig:IR_solution}, a splay state occurs.
 Thus, the phase plane projections for the other two units are identical to those shown for $(v_1,h_1)$; although the solution time courses are phase-shifted (Figure~\ref{fig:IR_solution} (a)), that difference does not show up in the phase plane (Figure~\ref{fig:IR_solution}(b)), since time is not explicitly represented there.